Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Background and Related Work

-More relevant to this paper is the work of Schnell and Roy \cite{schnellWebsitePrivacyNotification2021}.
-They conducted an evaluation of a select group of 40 educational and financial website cookie notices using WCAG \cite{schnellWebsitePrivacyNotification2021}.
+More relevant to this paper is the work of Schnell and Roy~\cite{schnellWebsitePrivacyNotification2021}.
+They evaluated a select group of 40 educational and financial website cookie notices using WCAG.
 Finding that even for users without disabilities, there were challenges to accessing, understanding, and processing privacy information.
-Also, finding that educational websites were more accessible than financial websites, however, not all websites complied with the WCAG's criteria chosen for their testing.
+Also, found that educational websites were more accessible than financial websites, however, not all websites complied with the WCAG's criteria chosen for their testing.
 In contrast to this work, we offer a comprehensive evaluation method to review website cookie notices and apply our methods to a range of websites rather than only educational and financial.

-Although there have been a number of user studies looking generally at users who are VI and security, to the best of our knowledge, there have been none looking specifically at cookie notices.
+Although there have been several user studies looking generally at security and users who have a VI, to the best of our knowledge, there have been none looking specifically at cookie notices.
 In this paper, we aim to address this gap via a series of system studies and a dedicated user study with users who have VIs, both focusing on cookie notices.